“The best way to find yourself is to lose yourself in the service of others.”

 The House System

 Students, faculty and staff are assigned to lifetime membership in one of four houses; Le Puy, Lyon, Carondelet and Brentwood, all named for significant locations where the Sisters of St. Joseph serve.
-Teamwork and friendly competition between faculty, staff and students, develop leadership and deepen a sense of belonging to the school community.
+Teamwork and friendly competition between students, faculty and staff, develop leadership and deepen a sense of belonging to the school community.

 Houses earn points for academic achievement, exemplary character and participation in activities, athletics, and community service.
 Points are tallied at the end of each school year, and the House earning the most points has its name engraved on the trophy.